 Additionally, if your garage is attached to your home, insulating the ceiling can help keep your home more comfortable by reducing air transfer between the garage and the rest of the house.

 So, how to insulate a garage ceiling?
 By following the steps above, you can create a more comfortable and functional garage space that can be used for storage, work, or even as an additional living space.
-If you’re unsure about any part of the insulation process, consulting with a professional is always best.
+Consulting with a professional is always best if you’re unsure about any part of the insulation process.